ogorton/wigner/README.md

 - `threej_table_init(min2j, max2j)`
 - `sixj_table_init(min2j, max2j)`

+All integer arguments are 2j in order to accomadate half-integer arguments while taking advantage of faster integer-arithmetic.
+Invalid arguments return 0d0 and program continues.

+Optionally, compile with OpenMP to accelerate table initialization.

 # 3-J and 6-J Symbols
 Real function.
 Arguments of the function are twice those computed.
 For each of